frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/erpnext_integration/mpesa-integration.md

 <img class="screenshot" alt="POS Additional Information" src="{{docs_base_url}}/assets/img/setup/integrations/additional-information.png">

-As soon a POS user fills the mobile no of the customer.
-They can initiate a request for payment from the customer.
+As soon as a POS user fills the mobile number of the customer, they can initiate a request for payment from the customer.
 A request is sent to the customer's M-Pesa mobile application linked with the specified mobile number.
-Once the payment is processed by the user.
-The user is prompted by a confirmation dialog to submit the payment.
+Once the payment is processed by the user, the user is prompted by a confirmation dialog to submit the payment.

 ## 4. M-Pesa Account Balance